 Are there other long-term health effects from drinking alcohol?

 Most people know about the short-term effects of drinking alcohol, such as its effects on mood, concentration, judgment, and coordination.
 But alcohol can also have longer-term health effects.
 These can vary a great deal from person to person.

 For some people, alcohol is addictive.
 Drinking can become heavier over time, leading to serious health and social problems.
 Heavy drinkers who stop drinking suddenly can have physical withdrawal symptoms such as tremors, confusion, hallucinations, seizures, and other serious problems over the next few days.
 In some people these can be life-threatening.
 This doesn’t mean that heavy drinkers should not stop drinking.
 It does mean that heavy drinkers should talk with their health care team about the safest way to stop drinking.

 Over time, heavy drinking can cause inflammation (hepatitis) and heavy scarring (cirrhosis) in the liver.
 This can lead to liver failure.
 Heavy drinking can also damage other organs, such as the pancreas and the brain, and can raise blood pressure.

 In pregnant women, alcohol use, especially heavy drinking, may lead to birth defects or other problems in the fetus.

 On the other hand, low to moderate alcohol use has been linked with a lower risk of heart disease.
 Low to moderate use is usually defined as 1 or 2 drinks a day for a man or 1 drink a day for a woman.
 The potential benefit of lowering heart disease risk has to be weighed against the other possible health risks for each person.
 It’s also important to know that the risk of heart disease and stroke actually increases with heavy drinking.

 What does the American Cancer Society recommend?

-Some groups of people should not drink alcoholic beverages at all.
+According to the 2010 US Dietary Guidelines for Americans, some groups of people should not drink alcoholic beverages at all.
 These include: